Table of Contents

 Division of Specific Periods

-Another purpose of Accounting is to divide the change on to specifiable periods of time.
+Another purpose of accounting is to divide the change into specifiable periods of time.

-Last but not least to express the above in terms of money as a common denominator is also an important function of Accounting.
+Expressing the above in terms of money as a common denominator is also an important function of accounting.

-- Accounting does not reflect the current financial position of the business as it is historical in nature.
+• Accounting is historical in nature, meaning that it does not reflect the current financial position of the business